-Have you ever wondered what’s beneath the Hotel del Coronado’s soaring, red-roofed signature turret?
+Have you ever wondered what’s beneath Hotel del Coronado’s soaring, red-roofed signature turret?

-Capped with an enormous American flag and an exterior walkway, the shingled tower also features a row of double-hung windows, along with two tiers of windowed dormers.
+Capped with an exterior walkway and an enormous American flag, the shingled Ballroom tower also features a row of double-hung windows, along with two tiers of windowed dormers.
 In the early days, the underside of the roof formed the interior ceiling of the Ballroom, and the windows provided light and ventilation for visitors below.
 But, by the mid-20th century, fashion and technology dictated a less cavernous interior space (among other things, acoustics was a problem), and the ceiling was lowered.

-Although it is possible to climb – via a narrow, circular staircase – to the top of the turret and access the exterior walkway 150 feet above ground, this area was never meant for public use.
-It is an intriguing climb, however, and those lucky enough to make the trip (mostly media and photographers) are rewarded with a fantastic, 360-degree view of Coronado, San Diego and points beyond.
+Although it is possible to climb to the inside of the top of the turret via a narrow, circular staircase – which provides access to the exterior walkway 150 feet above ground – this area was never meant for public use.
+It is an intriguing climb, however, and those lucky enough to make the trip (mostly hotel maintenance workers) are rewarded with a fantastic, 360-degree view of Coronado, San Diego, and points beyond.

 Through the Years: A Turret Resume

-- In Victorian times, the turret was referred to as the “observatory” because it offered a view of the outside via double-hung windows in its balcony.
+• In Victorian times, the turret was referred to as the “observatory” because it offered Pacific views via double-hung windows in its balcony.

-- Today the Hotel del Coronado turret is famous for its Christmas decorations, which contractors – brave enough to tackle its steep incline – attach to its complex roofline every year.
+• Today, Hotel del Coronado’s turret is famous for its Christmas decorations, which professional steeplejacks attach to its complex roofline every year.